 Pros:

-• Even though some charter schools don’t entail teaching staff to be certified, experienced teachers still choose to work at charter schools.
+- Even though some charter schools don’t require teaching staff to be certified, experienced teachers still choose to work at charter schools.

-• Because charter schools have small class sizes, your child will receive the individualised attention from his teachers that he needs to grow quickly.
+- Because charter schools have small class sizes, your child will receive the individualized attention from his teachers that he needs to grow quickly.

-• There are fewer discipline issues in charter schools because of the small class sizes and the teachers’ personal relationships with the students.
+- Charter schools have fewer discipline issues because of the small class sizes and the teachers’ personal relationships with the students.

 Cons:

-• Because charter schools are constantly begging for money, your child might not have access to some of the best facilities available.
+- Because charter schools constantly raise money through parents of students, So if parents do not donate your child might not have access to some of the best facilities.

-• Because of insufficient infrastructure and facilities, there are typically fewer sports and extracurricular activities offered in charter schools.
+- Because of insufficient infrastructure and facilities, charter schools typically offer fewer sports and extracurricular activities.

-• Many people criticise charter schools for not accommodating students with disabilities.
+- Many people criticize charter schools for not accommodating students with disabilities.

 Public Schools